elenasacristan/CookBook/Readme.md

-2) I've added the env.py file to the gitignore file.
+2) I've made sure that the env.py file is included in the gitignore file.